 Guinea pigs that are paired off will be a little less social with you than lone ones since they have their socialization needs met.

-Guinea pigs spend most of their time in their cage, so there are a number of important factors to consider when acquiring and arranging their housing.
+Guinea pigs spend most of their time in their cage, so there are several important factors to consider when acquiring and arranging their housing.

 The cage should have a footprint of at least 7.5 square feet for a single guinea pig, and at least 10 square feet for two.
 Guinea pigs will also commonly develop sores on their feet if the floor of their home is too rough, so make sure you have a solid-bottomed cage and cover it with soft bedding like shredded newspaper or fleece blankets.